Ed.D. in Curriculum & Instruction: P-12 Disciplinary Concentration

 |Spanish||SP ED General Curriculum|

 Cost and Length of Program

 The prescribed Ed.D.
 C&I course sequence will allow you to complete the coursework phase of the program within 30 months; we only admit for a fall start date.
-The dissertation process varies from student-to-student, but most can complete their dissertation in 18 months.
+The dissertation process varies from student-to-student due to unique nature of each dissertation, so the length and cost associated with the dissertation phase cannot be predicted.
 Costs will also vary by student because we allow transfer credit for up 2 qualified courses.
 Based on completing 46 course hours and 9 dissertation hours, the cost of the program is *$19,887 including standard University fees.
 We encourage you to compare our cost with any other institution.
 We think you will be pleasantly surprised to see what a great value VSU is.

 *Estimated cost computed based on Fall 2013 rates.

 |Required Documents||Admission Requirements|

 |One Official Transcript from each institution where you have previously enrolled (undergraduate and graduate).